 - Poor soil drainage (causing root rot)

-I found the reason why my azalea had yellow leaves was because of a deficit of nitrogen in the soil, cause by wood chip that was drawing up nitrogen from the soil during the process of decomposition.
+I found the reason why my azalea had yellow leaves was because of a deficit of nitrogen in the soil, caused by the wood chip that was drawing up nitrogen from the soil during the process of decomposition.

 Keep reading for more on the causes of azalea leaves turning yellow and how to implement each solution…